 Fresh Air & Green Grass

 The Joshua M. Freeman Foundation, a 501(c)3 nonprofit organization, was established in 2007 to honor Josh Freeman, the former Chair of the Carl M. Freeman Companies, after his untimely death in December of 2006.
 The Foundation seeks to honor Josh’s passion and commitment to excellence by creating programs he would have been proud of.
-These programs include Freeman Arts Pavilion, previously The Freeman Stage, an outdoor performance venue near Fenwick Island, which presents over 60 performances a year, and our Arts Access Initiative, which provides K-12 students and underserved families of Delmarva year-round, high-quality, diverse arts experiences at no cost.
-Annually, more than 80,000 residents and visitors are impacted through our mission of creating opportunities that elevate the human spirit.
+These programs include Freeman Arts Pavilion, previously The Freeman Stage, an outdoor performance venue near Fenwick Island, which presents over 70 performances a year, and our Arts Access Initiative, which provides K-12 students and underserved families of Delmarva year-round, high-quality, diverse arts experiences at no cost.
+Annually, more than 120,000 residents, children and visitors are impacted through our mission of creating opportunities that elevate the human spirit.

 Learn more about Josh and the history of the foundation.